CptMayday/squatchy-snake/README.md

 ### Running the game on BattleSnake.io

 * Visit `http://app.battlesnake.io/`
-* App your heroku URL
+* Add your heroku URL
 * Start a New Game

 ## Questions?